EladArmoni/Tic-Tac-Toe/README.md

 - Each player has 1 row bomb and 1 column bomb at the start.
 - Use the dropdowns to select a row or column, then click the bomb icon to clear it.
-- Bombs cannot be placed on already cleared cells.

 4. **Winning:** The game ends when a player aligns three marks in a row, column, or diagonal, or when all cells are filled resulting in a draw.